dfoddav2/SS25-capstone-project/README.md

 ## Get started

+### Datassource and metadata

+Time of scraping: 05/04/2025 - 21:00

+### Scraper

-Install the required libraries via the `requirements.txt` file.
+To use the scraper first install the required libraries via the `requirements.txt` file.

 ```bash
 pip install -r requirements.txt